 In this situation, the Intestacy Rules come into play.
 These are statutory rules which dictate who receives what and when, depending on personal circumstances.
 Many people are surprised to find out that it isn't automatic that your spouse takes all, even when married with children.

-We regret to inform our ARU community that as of 26 March 2021, we no longer use crowdfunding.
-However, we are exploring other alternatives, and hopefully soon will be able to continue supporting projects.
-Many thanks, and sorry for any inconvenience caused.
+We regret to inform our ARU community that as of 26 March 2021, we no longer use crowdfunding and are sorry for any inconvenience caused.

 Get your signed prints by renowned artist and alumna Supanee Gazeley, who has received international acclaim for her abstract encaustic artworks.
 Supanee has held numerous exhibitions in the UK, Thailand and Hong Kong.

 All proceeds will go towards a bursary for an international student to study at our Cambridge School of Art - the Doctor Supanee Gazeley Art Prize.